 Not surprisingly, the emotional pitch is working.
 The numbers of families privately banking cord blood has drastically increased since the early 2000’s — according to one estimate, parents choose cord blood banking in some 2.6% of births (there are almost 4 million births in the US each year).
 And since most cord blood banking companies charge $1000-$3000 up front plus annual storage fees of between $100 and $350 per year, it’s BIG business $$$$$.
 I’ll let you do the math.

 I’m not trying to talk you OUT of doing it (per se), but I want to share some little known facts I’ve learned after talking to experts and reading LOTS of research.

-I’m lucky enough to live in San Francisco, which is where a lot of this research takes place.
-I was able to interview people who personally work on these projects and are in the know, but a lot of my quotes came from this article from 2005 published in the SF Chronicle.
-(Yes, I know it’s years old, but none of the salient facts have changed.)
+Living in San Francisco (where a lot of this research takes place), I was able to interview people who’ve personally worked on these projects and are in the know, but I also learned a lot from this article from 2005 published in the SF Chronicle.
+(Yes, I know it’s years old, but even as we update this article year after year, none of the salient facts seem to be changing.)

 There are a lot of key points the private banking companies DON’T tell you about.
 Let’s call them “marketing omissions,” shall we?

 The blood from a sick child would probably not be used to treat that child.